"How can a planner possibly give me a more positive mindset and help me maintain a…

 In life, giving too much attention to reality often keeps us stuck.
-Sometimes, we need belief, imagination, and strong determination to achieve the impossible.
+Sometimes, we need belief, imagination, strong determination, and setting realistic expectations to achieve the impossible.
 Otherwise, we will only remain in the loop of “we can’t.”
 If you want to know why and how being unnecessarily realistic can limit your progress in life and how you can break free from it, you should read this article.

 What Does Being Realistic Mean?

 Admittedly, being realistic is a sensible and appropriate way of reasoning.
 When you have a good grasp of a situation’s reality and understand what is possible and impossible, you are realistic.
-However, being realistic means that you are not ready to entertain any thoughts about impossibility or impractical eventualities.
-Being realistic makes you see the world through a single lens and never allow the possibilities of innovations.
+However, being a realist means that you are not ready to entertain any thoughts about impossibility or impractical eventualities.
+Being realistic makes you see the world through a single lens and never allows the possibilities of innovations.
 It may significantly hamper your possibility of positive thinking.

-If everyone keeps being realistic since man’s creation, then there is little to no chance for innovations.
+If everyone keeps being realistic since man’s creation, there is little to no chance for innovations.
 We need to see beyond reality to give room for creativity and inventions.
-Over the years, many innovations have stemmed from constructive visualization of what seems impossible back then.
+Over the years, many innovations have stemmed from constructive visualization of what seemed impossible back then.
 Today, those situations or materials that used to be impossible to create are now in our realities.
-Hence, while being realistic is a sensible way of reasoning, it is a limiting thought against innovation.
+Hence, while it is a sensible way of reasoning, it is a limiting thought against innovation.